 How high should a 50-inch TV be mounted on the wall?

-For optimal viewing comfort, the center of a 50-inch TV should typically be mounted around 42 to 47 inches (107-120 cm) from the floor, allowing the viewer’s eye level to align with the middle of the screen when seated.
-This reduces neck strain and provides the best immersive experience.
+For optimal viewing comfort, the center of a 50-inch TV should typically be mounted around 42 to 47 inches (107-120 cm) from the floor.
+This height allows the viewer's eye level to align with the middle of the screen when seated, reducing neck strain and providing the best immersive experience.

 Can a 50-inch TV be mounted by one person?

-While it’s technically possible for an experienced individual to attach the brackets, lifting and securing a 50-inch TV onto a wall mount is significantly safer and easier with two people.
-The TV can be awkward to handle alone, increasing the risk of damage or injury.
+While it's technically possible for an experienced individual to attach the brackets, lifting and securing a 50-inch TV onto a wall mount is significantly safer and easier with two people.
+The TV can be awkward to handle alone, increasing the risk of damage or personal injury during installation.

 What VESA size does a 50-inch TV usually have?